MarkDYabut/my-write/src/content/post4.md

 - That I didn't focus
 - That I didn't spend my summers on internships

 What I regret most; is that I didn't show my work.
-Maybe if I did that, I would've been a lot more ahead in life.
+Maybe if I did that, I would've been a lot more ahead in life and wouldn't have all those regets that i listed.

 > “The person who says he knows what he thinks but cannot express it usually does not know what he thinks.” <br />- Mortimer Adler